 No longer napping

 Make sure your child can go the whole day without taking a nap.
-While many kindergartens include nap time, it’s still important to make sure that they are on their way to a nap-free day.
+Even if kindergartens include nap time, it’s still important to make sure that they are on their way to a nap-free day.

 Food and drink

-Opening and closing their lunchboxes and drink bottle, for example, is something that can often be overlooked.
+Parents often overlook checking if their child can open and close their lunchbox and drink bottle.
 In the weeks leading up to the big day, get them to eat out of their lunchbox and drink from their bottle so you can keep an eye out for any potential snags.

 Similarly, get your child used to their new school’s eating routines ahead of time.
 If they’re at home with you, practise feeding them at the same times as school, including morning and afternoon snack breaks.

 Your child should be able to eat their meal without special supervision.
-Your child will be expected to eat their packed lunch or purchased meal independently, along with regular snacks throughout the day.
+Your child will be expected to eat their food independently, along with regular snacks throughout the day.

-Getting dressed by themselves is another trait to look out for, especially putting on or taking off jackets, jumpers or hats.
-Help your child out by buying shoes that are simple to fasten, such as those with Velcro straps, and make sure all their clothes fit well.
+Can your child dress themselves, especially put on or take off jackets, jumpers or hats?
+Help your child out by buying shoes that are simple to fasten, such as those with Velcro straps.
+Also, make sure all their clothes fit well.

 Know and say their name

 There are several basic linguistic skills to watch out for, too.
-Children should possess some language skills and be able to say their own name in their native language, which is helpful for a wide range of school activities, including introducing themselves to their new school friends.
+Children should possess some language skills and be able to say their own name in their native language.
+This will be helpful for a wide range of school activities, including introducing themselves to their new school friends.